kadimisetty/action-hero/README.md

 4. More examples.
 5. Proper repo things.

-> If you like action heroes please give it a quick star ⭐️
+> If you like action hero please give it a quick star ⭐️
 > It helps with visibility and will be much appreciated!
-> Thank you for using `action_heroes`
+> Thank you for using `action_hero`